muttoni/fcl-sveltekit-quickstart/README.md

 # How to use the Flow Client Library (FCL) with SvelteKit

-Everything you need to build a SvelteKit project with FCL.
+Everything you need to build a SvelteKit project with the Flow Client Library (FCL).

 ## ⚠️ NOTE: STILL WIP ⚠️